yegor256/blog/_posts/2015/mar/2015-03-09-objects-end-with-er.md

 This is the class names **hall of shame**.
 Have you seen them in your code?
 In [open source libraries]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %}) you're using?
 In pattern books?
 They are all wrong.
 What do they have in common?
-They all end in "-er".
+They all end in "-er."
 And what's wrong with that?
 They are not classes, and the objects they instantiate are not objects.
 Instead, they are collections of procedures pretending to be classes.